djhshih/exercise-python/README.md

 Construct training and test data from the [nucleotide sequence reference][imgt-fasta-nt] file from IMGT.
-Implement a neural network to predict the species given a nucleotide sequence.
+Implement a neural network to predict the species given a nucleotide sequence of a part of a IG or TR gene.

 [imgt-fasta-nt]: https://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithoutGaps-F+ORF+allP